oyxong123/Yx_RoutineTracker/README.md

 ## Usage

+## Roadmap

 ## Trivia
 - The app icon was drawn by me.
 It is my own special rendition of Clockmon (Xros Wars) from digimon!
-(An app that revolves around time :D = Clockmon)
+(An app that revolves around time = Clockmon :D)